 - Are 30% more likely to feel motivated and enthusiastic about acquiring new skills and being exposed to new ideas.

 - Express 36% more satisfaction with their jobs and are 44% more committed to their organizations.

 Kindness can energize a team, driving morale and engagement.

 2. Kindness builds trust.

-Kindness enables people to let down their guard to emotionally connect with their colleagues, driving innovation and productivity.
+Kindness builds trust in the workplace and enables people to let down their guard to emotionally connect with their colleagues, driving innovation and productivity.

 3. Kindness is contagious.

 Stanford psychologist Jamil Zaki found that “kindness itself is contagious, and that … it can cascade across people, taking on new forms along the way.”